nfergu/referrers/README.md

   if this happens.
 * Sometimes internal references (from within referrers) may be included in the graph.
 I don't think I've managed to get rid of all of these yet.
+* There may be situations where references to untracked objects are not found if there are module-level references to them that are also not tracked.
+But I'm not sure how likely this is to happen in practice.